WittmannF/fastai-dlpt2-notes/lesson-10.md

 # Lesson 10
 - (off topic) Jeremy uses software called OBS for recording classes.
     - Streaming key from youtube is linked
-- well be using pytorch-ninghtly
+- we'll be using pytorch-ninghtly
 - Sharing unpublished research

 ## Wrapping up our CNN